-Automatic Genset Starting (AGS) is a feature available for automatically starting and stopping the diesel genset to maintain battery charge.
+Automatic Genset Starting (AGS) is a feature available for automatically starting and stopping the genset to maintain battery charge and/or power loads such as air conditioners.
 An Equinox Digital Display (p.
-5) is required to enable AGS.
+4-1) is required to enable AGS.

-See Table 2 (p.
-14) for a summary of the events and user actions that affect automatic genset starting and stopping when AGS is enabled.
+See Appendix C. AGS Events and User Actions for a summary of the events and user actions that affect automatic genset starting and stopping.